eStep/docker-intro/docker-ecosystem.md

 Fleet is the scheduling and cluster management component of CoreOS.
 It reads connection info for each host in the cluster from etcd and provides systemd-like service management.

 ## [marathon](https://github.com/mesosphere/marathon)
 Marathon is the scheduling and service management component of a Mesosphere installation.
-It works with mesos to control long-running services and provides a web UIfor process and container management.
+It works with mesos to control long-running services and provides a web UI for process and container management.

 ## [swarm](https://docs.docker.com/swarm/)
 Swarm is a scheduler by Docker team.
 It hopes to provide a robust scheduler that can spin up containers on hosts provisioned with Docker, using Docker-native syntax.